fxckgfw/shadowsocks-wiki/Troubleshooting.md

-* I can only load some websites
-    Check the logs of local.py.
-If you see only IPs, not hostnames, your may got DNS poisoned, but your browser hasn\'t been configured to let the proxy resolve DNS.
+* With the proxy set, I failed to load some websites, while the other websites seem normal Check the logs of local.py.
+If you see only IP addresses instead of hostnames, your may have suffered DNS poisoning, but your browser hasn\'t been configured to let the proxy resolve DNS.
-    To set proper DNS config, you can simply install FoxyProxy or Autoproxy for Firefox, ProxySwitchy or SwitchySharp for Chrome.
-They will set the config in your browser automatically.
+    To configure DNS properly, you can simply install FoxyProxy or Autoproxy for Firefox, ProxySwitchy or SwitchySharp for Chrome.
+They will configure your browser automatically.
     Or you can change network.proxy.socks_remote_dns into true in about:config page if you use Firefox.
-* I can't load any websites and the log prints `mode != 1`
+* I can't load any websites, and the log prints `mode != 1`
     Make sure proxy protocol is set to Socks5, not Socks4 or HTTP.
 * I use IE and I can't get my proxy to work
     Since you can\'t specify Socks4 or Socks5 in IE settings, you may want to use a PAC (Proxy auto-config) script, or